AdiSalL/astro-tutorial/src/pages/posts/hubungang-antara-bapak-proklamator-dan-bapak-bom-atom.md

 ---
 layout: ../../layouts/MarkDownPostLayout.astro
-title: "Penyesalanya Adalah Awal Dari Kemerdekaan Kita"
+title: "Ia Menyesal Dan Kita Merdeka"
 pubDate: 2024-07-26
 description: "This is the first post of my new Astro blog."
 author: "Astro Learner"